cuttle-cards/cuttle/docs/setup-development.md

 #### Debugging Backend Server

-You can utilize the node debugger in VSCode to debug the backend server.
+You can utilize the node debugger in [VSCode](https://code.visualstudio.com/) to debug the backend server.

-To do so, start the backend server with:
+To do so, you must first start the backend server:

 ```
 npm run start:server
 ```

-Then, hit cmd+shift+p or ctrl+shift+p, and then enter `Debug: Attach to node process` in the top window opened, to select the process you want to watch.
+Then, open the command pallate by hitting `F1`, and then type and select `Debug: Attach to node process` to select the process you want to watch.

 You will be able to utilize many standard debugging features, such as setting breakpoints by clicking line numbers, stepping in and over functions, and watching variables.
 For details, please refer to the [documentation](https://code.visualstudio.com/docs/editor/debugging).

 #### Linting (Formatting)

-Format the project with
+Format the project:

 ```
 npm run lint:fix
 ```

-and use
+Check the formatting without auto-fixing problems.
+(This is what's run in CI when a PR is opened against the `main` branch):

 ```
 npm run lint
 ```

-to check the formatting without autofixing problems.
-(This is what's run in CI when a PR is opened against the `main` branch).

 #### Storybook (UX Documentation)

-Run Storybook locally with
+Run Storybook locally:

 ```
 npm run storybook
 ```

-It will start automatically on localhost:6006 and open a new tab in your browser.
+Storybook will start automatically on `localhost:6006` and open a new tab in your browser.

 ### Windows 11